-A third reason that hundreds of thousands of people from across the globe are moving to Canada each year is that Canada has jobs!
-With the 11th largest economy in the world and a GDP of $1.396 trillion (2011), full-time employment in Canada continues to increase (e.g., 36,000 full-time jobs added across Canada in April 2013).
-Canada’s unemployment rate of 7.2% (as of April 2013) is also lower than that of the United States (7.5% as of April 2013).
-Of course, it certainly doesn’t hurt that Canada is not only next door to the world’s most powerful economy – the United States – but is also America’s #1 trading partner (June 2012)!
-If you are issued a Canadian student visa, Canada immigration may be an option for you after graduation, depending on your education, work experience, job skills, needs of Canadian businesses and other factors.
-This is because there is a severe labor shortage in Canada due to many Canadian citizens retiring; a mismatch between the education many Canadians are obtaining and the labor demands of the country for certain high-demand job skills; and Canada’s expanding economy.
-If you want to study abroad in Canada, you may want to do some research about what job skills are likely to be in high-demand in Canada and what educational programs can prepare you for these “hot jobs” because you might be able to apply for a Permanent Resident Visa to Canada after graduation!
+A major reason that hundreds of thousands of people from across the globe are moving to Canada each year is that Canada has jobs!
+With the world’s 10th largest economy and a GDP of $1.7 trillion, full-time employment in Canada continues to increase.
+For example, 320,000 full-time jobs in Canada were created during 2019.
+Canada’s unemployment rate of 5.6% (December 2019) is also one of the lowest in the world.
+Of course, it certainly doesn’t hurt that Canada is not only next door to the world’s most powerful economy – the United States – but is also America’s #1 trading partner!
+If you receive a student visa to Canada, you might have an option for Canadian employment after graduation, depending on your education, work experience, job skills, the needs of employers, and other factors.

-Over 11 years of experience providing legal services in the global immigration market start here!
+Over 17 years of experience providing legal services in the global immigration market Start here!